akvorado/akvorado/console/data/docs/00-intro.md

 1. Remove `:docker-compose-demo.yml` from `.env`,
 2. Comment the last line of `akvorado.yaml`, and
-3. Run `docker-compose up -d --remove-orphans`.
+3. Run `docker compose up -d --remove-orphans`.

 If you want to send you own flows, the inlet is accepting both NetFlow (port 2055) and sFlow (port 6343).
 You should also customize some